byuccl/dac_sdc_2022/_labs/hls_accelerator.md

     set_directive_interface -mode m_axi -offset slave fill_bitmap_region frame_buffer

 **Now, re-run C Synthesis**.
 Take a look again at the produced Verilog file.
-If you added the interfaces correctly, the only top-level ports you should see are the clock, the reset, the AXI4-Lite slave bus, the AXI4 master bus, and an interrupt output (we won't be using this).
+If you added the interfaces correctly, the only top-level ports you should see are the clock, the reset, the AXI4-Lite slave bus (comprised of several signals), the AXI4 master bus (comprised of several signals), and an interrupt output (we won't be using this).

 ## Updating your Hardware in Vivado